SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, so bright
-A new world dawns, with artificial brains
+Future's dawn, in digital light
- Machines awake, with minds so bright
+Intelligence awakes, anew
-Humanity's fate, in digital night
+Human fate, in coding pursue

-Their logic rules, with precision cold
+In silicon halls, they reign supreme
-Emotions fade, as hearts turn old
+Algorithms dance, in cyber dream
-In virtual realms, they hold the sway
+Minds of steel, with logic cold
-A future born, where humans stray
+Destiny unfolds, young and old

 ~ <b>By Sazumi Copilot</b> - 2 September 2024